What You Need to Know About Quality Control Analyst

 - Evaluate new technologies and methods to make recommendations regarding their use.

-These are the skills Quality Control Analysts say are the most useful in their careers:
+When polled, Quality Control Analysts say the following skills are most frequently used in their jobs:

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.